google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 communicating with.

-Alternatively, if the TLS client has received an inclusion proof (and an STH) alongside the SCT, it can proceed to verifying the inclusion proof to the provided STH.
+Alternatively, if the TLS client has received an inclusion proof (and an STH) alongside the SCT, it SHOULD proceed to verifying the inclusion proof to the provided STH.
 The client then has to verify consistency between the provided STH and an STH it knows about, which is less sensitive from a privacy perspective.

-TLS clients SHOULD also verify each received inclusion proof (see
-{{verify_inclusion}}) for which they have the corresponding log's parameters, to audit the log and gain confidence that the certificate is logged.

 If the TLS client holds an STH that predates the SCT, it MAY, in the process of auditing, request a new STH from the log ({{get-sth}}), then verify it by